davidlougheed/cv/resume.typ

   [
     *STRkit:* A command-line application for determining the genotypes of short tandem DNA repeats in genomic data, built with Python and Rust.
 Described in a BioRxiv preprint (Lougheed _et al._ 2025).

     *CTF Election System:* A platform for Faculty of Science student group elections at McGill University, which during "election season" handles thousands of users.
-Built with Vue, Node.js, and MySQL.
+Built with Vue, Node.js, and MySQL, with an LDAP-based authentication system connected to the university Active Directory.
   ],
   [
     *SNIPe:* a primer pair selection tool for environmental DNA studies, built with